mjheitland/tfssms/README.md

 + 1 private default route table (will automatically be associated with all unattached subnets)
 + 1 keypair (first you have to run ssh-keygen in your home folder)
 + 1 ec2 micro instance per public subnet
++ 1 application load balancer forwarding traffic to all public ec2 instances

 ## in .zshrc